The RBC Avion Visa Platinum is the mid-tier offering for RBC’s Avion line-up, offering a way to earn RBC Avion points for those with a lower income.

 Bonuses & Fees

-This card is currently offering a welcome bonus of 35,000 RBC Avion points for new cardholders, a welcome improvement from the standard offer of 15,000 points.
+This card is currently offering a welcome bonus of up to 55,000 RBC Avion points for new cardholders, structured as follows:

-The annual fee of $120 is not waived for the first year, but the value of the bonus points easily exceeds the costs of getting the card.
+The annual fee of $120 is not waived or rebated for the first year, but the value of the bonus points easily exceeds the costs of getting the card.
+Supplementary cards cost $50 apiece.

 Earning Rewards

-With this card you’ll earn 1 RBC Avion point per dollar spent on all purchases.
+With this card you’ll earn 1 RBC Avion point per dollar spent on all qualifying purchases.

-In terms of everyday spending, this card has a standard earning rate and is on-par with many other entry-level cards.
-The earning rate is weak and any spending should be directed towards credit cards with higher earning structures, like the American Express Cobalt Card.
+In terms of everyday spending, this card has a standard earning rate, and is on par with many other entry-level cards whilst earning a flexible rewards currency.

 Redeeming Rewards